(Disclosure: Some of the links below may be affiliate links)

 Now, with this simplicity comes a great price.
 The fees for investing with a bank are very high.
 In general, banks will offer you access to active funds with pretty bad conditions.
 Why is that?
 Banks are making more money with these kinds of funds, so this is what they offer.

 If you invest in the funds proposed by your bank, you can expect between 1% and 2.5% in fees per year.
 On average, in Switzerland, you will pay about 1.5% fees per year on your managed assets.
-I am including here all the fees (transaction fees, bank fees, fund fees, redemption fees, …).
+I include all the fees (transaction fees, bank fees, fund fees, redemption fees, …).

 I am not talking about personal banking.
 I am talking about using the investment services of your bank.
 Private banking is where they will personally manage your money.
 In that case, the range of investments is much more varied.
 But personal banking is generally reserved for very wealthy individuals.